 Conservation requirements in SFA 18 were based on preserving large salmon, also referred to as Multi-Sea Winter (MSW), to contribute eggs to meet river specific egg requirements for the conservation of the salmon population.
 This conservation egg requirement was developed as a formal definition of conservation for Atlantic Salmon following the 1990 Sparrow Decision (Chaput, 2015).
-A framework to establish limit reference points for rivers in the Gulf Region was established based on stock recruitment analysis (DFO, 2015a), consistent with the precautionary approach (DFO, 2009).
+A framework to establish limit reference points for rivers in the Gulf Region was established based on stock recruitment analysis (DFO, 2015), consistent with the precautionary approach (DFO, 2009).
 The limit reference point in the Gulf Region was defined as the abundance of spawners resulting in less than 25% probability that recruitment will be less than half the maximum recruitment.
-An egg deposition of 1.52 eggs/m2 was defined as the LRP for SFA 18 rivers (DFO, 2018c).
-In its update of indicators of Atlantic Salmon in the Gulf Region SFAs 15-18 for 2018 (DFO, 2019a), DFO Gulf Region assessed status relative to the LRP of 1.52 eggs/m2.
-Previous assessments were assessed relative to a conservation requirement of 2.4 eggs/m2.
-Further work is required to complete the Precautionary Approach, including the definition of the Upper Stock Reference point, harvest strategies and harvest decision rules (DFO, 2018c).
-Until the PA process is completed, including consultation on the harvest strategies and harvest decision rules (DFO, 2018c) with the Mi'kmag of Nova Scotia, the Mi'kmaq will continue to use the 2.4 $eggs/m^2$ deposition rate as a reference for the conservation requirement for 2019-2020.
-In 2019, the estimated eggs in the spawners of small salmon and large salmon combined were 582 eggs per 100 m2 (median; 5th to 95th percentile range of 455 to 742 eggs per 100 m2), 3.8 times the LRP (DFO, 2020a).
+An egg deposition of 1.52 eggs/m2 was defined as the LRP for SFA 18 rivers (DFO, 2018).
+In its update of indicators of Atlantic Salmon in the Gulf Region SFAs 15-18 for 2018 (DFO, 2019), DFO Gulf Region assessed status relative to the LRP of 1.52 eggs/m^2 .
+Previous assessments were assessed relative to a conservation requirement of 2.4 $eggs/m^2$.

 In 2022 DFO Gulf Region produced an estimate of egg density for the Margaree River for 2020 and 2021.
 However, the recreational effort, used to produce the stock update remains significantly lower than in years when the model was parametrized, which poses a concern for the accuracy of the estimate.
 The science advice provided by DFO is to rely on long-term trends to assess the salmon population in the Margaree River.
-Over the 12 years preceding 2021 (approximately two Atlantic Salmon generations), the estimated egg density increased by 7% (DFO, 2022), while consistently exceeding the LRP (DFO 2020a).
-Electrofishing activities to assess the juvenile population were conducted by DFO in 2021 on the Margaree, West Antigonish, East Pictou, and Philip rivers.
-Over the 12 years preceding 2021, the long-term trends for juveniles show an increase in fry (between 147% and 403%) and parr (between 25% and 64%) on the Margaree, Antigonish and Pictou rivers, while on River Philip fry increased (11%) and parr decreased (-14%) (DFO 2022).
+The estimated egg density consistently exceeded the LRP (DFO 2023a).